karelia/MockServer/Documentation/Design-template.md

 Key Classes
 -----------

-Essentially the design revolves around the interation of four classes: <KSMockServer>, <KSMockServerConnection>, <KSMockServerListener>, and a subclass of <KSMockServerResponder>.
+Essentially the design revolves around the interation of these classes: <KSMockServer>, <KSMockServerConnection>, <KSMockServerListener>, <KSMockServerResponseCollection> and a subclass of <KSMockServerResponder>.

 The <KSMockServer> is the focus and holds references to all the other objects.
-By default it is also the only object that user code interacts with directly, other than creating and passing in a <KSMockServerResponder> instance for it to use.

 Listening For Connections
 -------------------------